antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 ### MVU

 In addition, we are enabling developers to write fluent C# UI and implement the increasingly popular Model-View-Update (MVU) pattern.
 MVU promotes a one-way flow of data and state management, as well as a code-first development experience that rapidly updates the UI by applying only the changes necessary.
+For more information about MVU as a pattern, check out [this Elm Programming guide](https://elmprogramming.com/model-view-update-part-1.html) and [this blog](https://thomasbandt.com/model-view-update) from Thomas Bandt.

-Below is a basic counter example in the MVU style.
+Below is a basic counter example in the MVU style written in MAUI.

 ```csharp
 readonly State<int> count = 0;